lukeWaninger/hcds-final/final_project_plan.md

 * Latitude and longitudes are not records in decimal-degree format and will require conversion.

 #### License
 > These data were collected using funding from the U.S. Government and can be used without additional permissions or fees.
-If you use these data in a publication, presentation, or other research product please use the following citation:
+If you use these data in a publication, presentation, or other research product, please use the following citation:
 > Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992-2015 [FPA_FOD_20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive. https://doi.org/10.2737/RDS-2013-0009.4

 ### NOAA GSOD